-Maestra (Teacher): Está hablando con...
+Maestsra (Teacher): Está hablando con...

-Lilly: ...con los animales.
+Lilly: ...con los animales

 9. Time Management: A thoughtful and well-orchestrated book orientation is time well-spent.
-Remember that every page will not contain vocabulary and structures that require this kind of attention, and I have shared a menu of possibilities from which to choose.
-Rarely would we need to do all of the things shared here during the same book orientation.
-However, if time is an issue, consider teaching the book over two days: do the book orientation one day, and the actual reading the next.
+Remember that every page will not contain vocabulary and structures that require immediate attention.
+We rarely need to do everything shared here during one book introduction.
+If time is an issue, consider teaching the book over two days: do the book orientation one day and read the next.
 Clay describes this adaptation to the customary one-day teaching of a new text by saying,

 "This additional support may be necessary for a child who knows little about stories and storytelling, or who is an English language learner, or who for some other reason has limited experience with the language of books" (p.
 116).